WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 sample3<-Dblremove(sample3)
 ```

-Let's inspect the features and cell counts after doublet removal, how many cells were remove in each sample?
+Let's inspect the features and cell counts after doublet removal, how many cells were remove from each sample?

 ```R